“Flexible Information Acquisition in Large Coordination Games” (under revision; new version coming soon)

 This paper models strategic information transmission between buyers in need of a service and an expert seller who can provide it.
 Buyers are heterogeneously informed about their needs and so the seller can try to offer them unnecessary services.
 We assume better-informed buyer types can differentiate themselves from worse-informed types by providing verifiable evidence of their expertise.
 We show that, in equilibrium, there can be strong incentives to hide one’s expertise.
 By selectively hiding their knowledge, partially-informed buyers can even completely protect themselves from seller fraud.
 Additionally, more-informed buyers can protect less-informed buyers from fraud by concealing their knowledge.

-“Coordination and Information Acquisition: An Experiment” (experiment scheduled for May 2019)
+“Coordination and Information Acquisition: An Experiment” (data analysis in progress)

 Joint with Maxim Goryunov